 It is important to note that as products increasingly move along the supply chain, they increase in unit price as their bulk quantity decreases, until they go on sale to consumers for a retail price.

-Wholesalers tend to sell a wide range of products, though they typically reflect demand for goods.
-Wholesalers selling food, toiletries, clothing, alcohol, confectionary, stationery and cleaning products are common, but you can find a wholesaler specialising in most retail and business products – from technology and computing to pet supplies and office equipment.
+Bulk retailers tend to sell a wide range of products, though they typically reflect demand for goods.
+Suppliers selling food, toiletries, clothing, alcohol, confectionary, stationery and cleaning products are common, but you can find a Cash and Carry specialising in most retail and business products – from technology and computing to pet supplies and office equipment.

-There are specialist wholesalers, known as discount wholesalers, that are also worth considering.
-These wholesalers specialise in unwanted or unsold stock from major retailers and chains, reselling lots of clothing, electronics and homeware for prices far less than the retail price.
+There are specialist suppliers, known as discount wholesalers, that are also worth considering.
+These businesses specialise in unwanted or unsold stock from major retailers and chains, reselling lots of clothing, electronics and homeware for prices far less than the retail price.

 Why use a wholesaler?

-Using a wholesaler is vital if you need to sell products in volume to consumers and your business makes a profit based on the mark-up you make on each product you sell.
-Using a wholesaler has a range of benefits:
+Using a bulk retailer is vital if you need to sell products in volume to consumers and your business makes a profit based on the mark-up you make on each product you sell.
+Using one has a range of benefits:

 - Buying in bulk saves money – Products often cost far less, as much as half to a one third the retail price a customer would expect to pay for the same product.